Page last updated: 1/12/21 . The latest information will be at the top of the page.

 Are visitors still prohibited in residence halls?

-Are students permitted to eat together in the dining halls as they were prior to the new directive?
+Are students permitted to eat together in the dining halls?

-No. All dining locations currently offer to-go options only.
+All dining locations currently offer to-go options only.
 To clarify what this means to meal plan participants, we will no longer have on-site seating, but our residential all-you-care-to-eat dining facilities will remain open, and serve the same hot meals and menus they usually do.
-While students cannot dine inside the facility, there are outdoor benches, patios, and shaded areas to sit near the dining outlets, if they do not want to go back to their residence hall.
-Visit the Bama Dining website for menus, locations and hours of operation.
+Visit the Bama Dining website for details, menus, locations and hours of operation.

-The Ferguson Mail Center is open Monday through Friday from 8 a.m. – 5 p.m.
+The Ferguson Mail Center will be open when classes resume Monday through Friday from 8 a.m. – 5 p.m.

 What are my privacy rights in Zoom classes?